VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 ## Benchmarks

-You can find the [benchmark suite](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/deployment/logs-benchmark). that covers ElasticSearch and VictoriaLogs.
+Here is a [benchmark suite](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/deployment/logs-benchmark) that covers ElasticSearch and VictoriaLogs.

 However, we encourage you to run benchmarks on your own.
 Please share the results or feedback with us by just dropping the line on any of our [Community channels](https://docs.victoriametrics.com/#community-and-contributions).